edumserrano/webpack-module-federation-with-angular/README.md

 Some of the code demos are variations of a concept where the main difference is how a remote webpack module is exposed.
 The main thing to keep in mind is that, at a high level, all of the code demos consist of:

-1) An app that exposes a webpack module, usually named a remote.
+1) An app that exposes a webpack module (a remote).
 The exposed webpack module can be anything: an Angular module, an Angular component, an Angular standalone component, a set of Angular routes, a web component, a function, etc.
-2) An app that consumes a webpack module at runtime.
-Usually named a host/shell.
-The way the app shell consumes the remote webpack module depends on what is exposed on that module.
-For instance, consuming an Angular module is slightly different than consuming an Angular component.
+2) An app that consumes a webpack module at runtime (a host/shell).
+The way the host consumes the remote webpack module depends on what is exposed on that module.
+For instance, consuming an Angular module is slightly different from consuming an Angular component.

-This might seem like something obvious but if you understand this then you understand that there are infinite ways to expose Angular/Vue/React/etc apps as webpack modules and equally infinite ways to consume them.
+This might seem like something obvious but if you understand this then you understand that there are infinite ways to expose Angular/Vue/React/etc apps/components as webpack modules and equally infinite ways to consume them.

 **There is no single best way to do things, some ways might enable functionality that others don't but in the end it's up to you to decide what's good enough/best for your use case.**